microsoft/fluentui/apps/fabric-website/src/pages/Controls/PersonaPage/docs/android/PersonaImplementation.md

 ### Control names

-AvatarView - individual round profile picture
+`AvatarView` Individual round profile picture

-PersonaView - the row cell design for a single person with 1 or 2 lines of text
+`PersonaView` The row cell design for a single person with 1 or 2 lines of text

-PersonaListView - assembling PersonaView into a performant list
+`PersonaListView` Assembling PersonaView into a performant list

 ### Library